Santhosh-Kambam/HR-Resoureses-Analysis/README.md

 <img width="976" height="593" alt="Screenshot 2025-08-11 225513" src="https://github.com/user-attachments/assets/6578d94a-fd92-4d44-9702-02ba7d13f349" />

-*Job satisfaction patterns suggest that personal circumstances influence engagement and fulfillment at work.*
+*The data reveals that job satisfaction levels are relatively high across all marital statuses, with Married and Single employees showing the highest concentrations of "Very High" satisfaction.
+This indicates that while personal circumstances may influence work fulfillment, overall morale is strong.*

 ---